smittytone/HomeWeather/README.md

 The code is set to deliver Dark Sky forecast in UK units.
 You may wish to change this according to your location.
 Look for line 161 in the agent code.

-## Build API Integration

-The agent code makes use of [Electric Imp’s Build API](https://electricimp.com/docs/buildapi/) to acquire code version data.
-You can get your own Build API key by logging into the Electric Imp IDE and selecting ‘Build API Keys’ from the Username menu in the top right.

-You can also comment out Build-related lines 186-188 to remove this functionality.

-You can find more information about the integration [here](https://electricimp.com/docs/libraries/utilities/buildapiagent/).

 ## Squinter

-The code makes use of the accompanying library, HT16K33Bar, in the file `ht16k33bar.class.nut`.
-If you are using the macOS tool Squinter (download [here](https://electricimp.com/docs/attachments/squinter/squinter_1_0_119.zip)) to manage your Electric Imp projects, the device code is set up (line 5) to import and pre-process this file.
-Alternatively, you can simply paste in the file contents over line 5.
+The code makes use of the accompanying library, HT16K33Bargraph, in the file `ht16k33bargraph.class.nut`.
+If you are using the macOS tool Squinter (download [here](https://electricimp.com/docs/attachments/squinter/squinter_1_0_119.zip)) to manage your Electric Imp projects, the device code is set up (line 8) to import and pre-process this file.
+Alternatively, you can simply paste in the file contents over line 8.

 ## Control

 The Weather Station has its own, web-based control UI, accessed at the agent URL.

 ![Weather Station UI](grab01.png)

+## Release Notes

+### 2.3

+- Remove Build API integration
+- Reworked web UI
+- Add device boot message

+### 2.2

+- Initial re-release

 ## Licence